 About Humane Research Australia

-Courage – to speak out in the face of opposition
+- Courage — to speak out in the face of opposition and on behalf of animals who cannot speak out

-Commitment – to be knowledgeable and informed and to our goals of advocating for scientifically valid non-animal methods of research
+- Commitment — to continuously challenge the status quo by advocating for scientifically valid animal-free methods of research

-Transparency – in all of our undertakings to promote positive solutions that advance humane research.
+- Transparency — in all of our undertakings to promote positive solutions that advance animal-free science

 Mission Statement and Principles

-Humane Research Australia works professionally and ethically to develop community-wide awareness of animal experimentation; pursues all reasonable channels to eliminate such experimentation and champions the benefits of realistic, scientifically effective alternatives to all forms of animal usage in research and teaching.
+The Association works professionally, ethically, and with compassion for all beings as our driving motivation, to develop public awareness of animal experimentation; to pursue all reasonable channels to eliminate animal experimentation in any form or industry, and to champion the beneficial adoption of animal-free alternatives to all forms of animal usage throughout scientific and medical research and teaching.

 The Association will hold and maintain the following as core principles:

-- Extrapolation of research data obtained from animal experimentation to humans is ineffective, inconclusive and often unnecessarily dangerous.
+- Research data obtained from animal experimentation and extrapolated to human conditions is unreliable and ineffective, and delays progress for human health.

-- Animal-based research and teaching represents unnecessarily cruel, empirically compromised and unethical treatment of other sentient beings
+- Animal-based research and teaching represents unnecessarily cruel, empirically compromised and unethical treatment of non-consenting sentient beings.

 HRA recognises that there logistical, institutional, economic, and regulatory barriers to transitioning to human-relevant research.
 HRA is open to collaboration with individuals and organisations to overcome these barriers and to work together to incentive a phase-out of animal experimentation.
-With no phase-out plan in Australia, HRA supports the principles of the RSPCA UK 2030 Phase-out Plan and the PETA Research Modernization Deal.
+With no phase-out plan in Australia, HRA supports the principles of the RSPCA UK 2030 Phase-out Plan , the Eurogroup for Animals strategy and the PETA Research Modernization Deal.

 Sign up to our newsletter for all the latest news and SMS campaign alerts.